basel-kaffoura/Portfolio/Dev_School_Online/README.md

 # Developed  -  School Online Project (Laravel).

-## Introduction
+## Description

-- School Management System is the system that manages students, teachers, classes, subjects, and many more.
+School Management System is the system that manages students, teachers, classes, subjects, and many more.
 Here, the user can use the features of CRUD and manage students, teachers, subjects, and classes.
 Now talking about all the main functions of the system that is the feature to add, edit, delete, and view students, teachers, and classes.
 While adding a student, the user must provide full name, select gender, date of birth, select class, enrollment date, and parent's phone numbers.
 Additionally, students, teachers, classes, and subjects all have a unique and auto-generated number.
 This sort of system may be used by middle and high schools to handle information in a methodical manner.

 ## Technology Stack